jeffgore00/jg_ts_react_node_project_skeleton/README.md

 This repo utilizes Jest for unit and API tests.
 Together, they account for the code coverage statistics and can be run with:

 ```
 npm run test-unit-and-api
 ```

-The standard `npm test` script not only runs the above, but also an ESLint and Prettier check.
-This is designed to be run in a CI pipeline.
+The standard `npm test` is designed to be run in a CI pipeline.
+It not only runs the above `npm run test-unit-and-api` script, but also an ESLint and Prettier check.

 This repo does not contain the necessary configuration to run automated browser tests in CI.
-Therefore, if you want to run _all_ tests with one script, use:
+Therefore, if you want to run _all_ tests with one script on your machine, use:

 ```
 npm run test:full:local
 ```

 This will first run your browser tests using Chromedriver.
 Browser tests are run first because they should be the best indicator that your app actually works.
 If they fail, the script exits, and you will see screenshots for the failed tests in `test-result-screenshots` (see the Browser Tests section for more).
 If the browser tests succeed, then the script moves onto the unit and API tests.